-In 2001 WMF joined the Huaca de la Luna project initially sponsored by the Backus Foundation and other local partners.
-WMF provided matching funds to support a multi-year program whose goals were the conservation of the site and the development of a social agenda through cultural tourism.
-The project was organized into three major components: archaeological research, conservation (including professional training in earthen conservation), and management of the site.
-The conservation work included structural consolidation and cleaning, color and surface stabilization, drainage, protective covers, documentation, and monitoring of previously excavated and conserved areas.
-The work proposed for the 2009-2011 phase includes: conservation and interpretation of the temple façade and main plaza, creation of a research center for earthen architecture, organization of a workshop on protective covers, conservation training and the development of an integrated management plan to support the inscription of Huaca de la Luna as a UNESCO World Heritage Site.
+In 2001 we joined the Huaca de la Luna project, initially sponsored by the Backus Foundation and other local partners.
+We provided matching funds to support a multi-year program with a goal of site conservation and development of a social agenda through cultural tourism.
+The project was organized into archaeological research, conservation (including professional training in earthen conservation), and site management.
+Conservation work included structural consolidation and cleaning, color and surface stabilization, drainage, protective covers, documentation, and monitoring of previously excavated and conserved areas.
+Subsequent work included conservation and interpretation of the temple façade and main plaza; creation of a research center for earthen architecture; organization of a workshop on protective covers; conservation training; and the development of an integrated management plan to support the inscription of Huaca de la Luna as a UNESCO World Heritage Site.

 In 2011 the first phase of a new tourist circuit through Huaca de la Luna was opened.
 The circuit includes a network of walkways so visitors can get close to the fragile adobe structure.
 In addition to our assistance, the project has had many private and public supporters, including Backus, Patronato Huacas del Valle de Moche, Universidad Nacional de Trujillo.

 The balanced excavation, conservation, and interpretation strategies applied at this significant pre-Columbian site have increased local and international tourism, bringing economic development and job opportunities to the local communities.
 As a model for integrating archaeology, conservation, and sustainable tourism development, Huaca de la Luna has received international recognition—it was named one of the ten best-managed sites in Iberian-America by the Secretary of Tourism of Spain, and was awarded the IV Reina Sofía Award for Conservation and Restoration in 2006.